Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

-2. Let $Q=\sqcup Q_i$, where $Q_i$ are the connected components of $Q$ of some dimensions $m_i\le m$; let $N$ be a retract of $\mgr(S)$ for some smooth projective $S$.
-By the classical theory of Chow motives, $q$ is given by a collection of algebraic cycles of dimensions $m_i-c$ in $Q_i\times S$.
-Hence there exists an open $U\subset Q$ such that $Q\setminus U$ is everywhere of codimension $\ge c$ in $Q$ and the "restriction" of $q$ onto $U$ vanishes.
-Thus the previous assertion yields that $q$ factors through some $\mgr(P)\lan c\ra$ for a smooth projective $P/k$ of dimension $\le m-c$.
+\ref{iсru2}.
+Let $Q=\sqcup Q_i$ be the decomposition of $Q$ into connected components, whose dimensions will be denoted by $m_i$; clearly, $m_i\le m$.
+Assume that $M$ is a retract of $\mgr(S)$ for some smooth projective $S/k$.
+By the classical theory of Chow motives (cf. assertion \ref{iсru0}), the morphism $q$ is supported on subvarieties of dimension $m_i-c$ in $Q_i\times S$.
+Hence there exists an open $W\subset Q$ such that $Q\setminus W$ is everywhere of codimension at least $ c$ in $Q$ and the "restriction" of $q$ to $W$ vanishes.
+Hence $q\circ \mgr(w)=0$ according to assertion \ref{iсru0}, and assertion \ref{iсru1} implies that $q$ factors through some $\mgr(P)\lan c\ra$ for a smooth projective $P/k$ of dimension at most $ m-c$.

-3. The first part of the assertion is immediate from Proposition 2.1.1 of \cite{binters}.
+\ref{iсru3}.
+The first part of the assertion follows immediately from Theorem 2.2 of \cite{binters} (see also Remark 2.3(2) of ibid.).

-In order to deduce the second part it suffices to note that all motives in the heart of $d_{\le m-c}\dmger\lan c \ra$ are retracts of $\mgr(P)\lan c\ra$ for some smooth projective $P/k$ of dimension $\le m-c$ (see Corollary \ref{cchows}(1,3)), and apply the Cancellation theorem.
+To prove the second part it suffices to note that all motives in the heart of $d_{\le m-c}\dmger\lan c \ra$ are retracts of $\mgr(P)\lan c\ra$ for some smooth projective $P/k$ of dimension at most $ m-c$ (see Corollary \ref{cchows}(1,3)), and apply the Cancellation theorem.

-4. The "continuity" of motivic cohomology groups (cf. also Proposition \ref{pvan}(1) and Lemma 3.4 of \cite{vialmotab}) yields the existence of an open dense embedding $u:U\to P$ such that $g$ vanishes (i.e., it is rationally equivalent to zero if considered as an algebraic cycle) over $U$ also.
-Hence assertion 1 yields the result.
+\ref{iсru4}.
+We can certainly assume that $M$ is a retract of a motif of a smooth projective connected variety of some dimension $d\ge 0$.
+The "continuity" of the Chow functor of codimension $d-j$ cycles (cf. also Proposition \ref{pvan}(1) and Lemma 3.4 of \cite{vialmotab}) yields the existence of an open dense embedding $w:W\to V$ such that $g$ vanishes (i.e., it is rationally equivalent to zero if considered as an algebraic cycle) over $W$ as well.
+Hence assertion \ref{iсru1} yields the result.